Decoding the Domain of x⁴ + 2: A Deep Dive into Polynomial Functions

 Introduction to Functions and Domains

 A function is a mathematical relationship that assigns each input value (from its domain) to exactly one output value (in its range).
-Think of a function like a machine: you feed it an input, and it produces a specific output.
+Think about it: think of a function like a machine: you feed it an input, and it produces a specific output.
 The domain is essentially the set of all acceptable inputs the "machine" can handle without breaking down or producing undefined results.

 Understanding Polynomial Functions